PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 will have been done when the ``from-import`` statement was executed and ``name`` will have the value of ``moduleName.name`` at that time.
-It won’t automatically be updated.
+It won't automatically be updated.
 After reloading ``moduleName`` , you will have to execute the ``from-import`` again to have the new value of the attribute assigned to ``name``.
 If names from module ``A`` are imported into module ``B`` and you change module ``A`` , you will need